This is my take on a Mexican Corn on the Cob Salad! It is full of flavor and can be ready in less than 30 minutes!

 It’s made with fresh sweet corn on the cob, Szeged seasoned chicken breasts, avocados, baby tomatoes, orange peppers and some chives.

-Then it is topped with my homemade “Creamy Lemon Lime Vinaigrette” which makes for a very tasty carb and gluten free meal.
+And it is topped with my homemade “Creamy Lemon Lime Vinaigrette” which makes for a very tasty carb and gluten free meal.

 The sweet corn and orange pepper give this salad a hint of sweetness!
 Mix that with this tangy dressing and you have yourself one fantastic summer salad.